 | Long-term EU Residents (Non-citizens) | Usually No | No | No | No |

-Travel Insurance Is Still Mandatory
+Is Travel Insurance Mandatory for Europe?

 For travelers from non-visa exempt countries such as India, China, Pakistan etc., travel insurance remains a mandatory requirement to obtain a Schengen visa.
 The Schengen travel insurance policy must: